SAP/open-ux-tools/.changeset/sour-masks-taste.md

 '@sap-ux/fe-fpm-writer': minor
 ---

-Apply contextPath in building blocks for appliation minimum UI5 vesion equal or below 1.96.
+Apply the "contextPath" attribute in building blocks when the application has a minimum UI5 version equal to or below 1.96.